 Before buying boxing gloves, here are a few factors you may want to consider, especially when you are a beginner.
 These factors will help you to find the best boxing glove for you.

-- Beginner boxing gloves- When shopping for a pair of boxing gloves for beginners, look for ones that are fully padded at an affordable price.
+When shopping for a pair of boxing gloves for beginners, look for fully padded ones at an affordable price.
 You will want to look for either all-purpose or training gloves, as you can do a mixture of sparring and bag work.
 Once you start boxing more regularly and start sparring, it's time to invest in a better pair.

-- Sparring glove- A pair of sparring gloves are very similar to training gloves except for the area of padding.
+A pair of sparring gloves are very similar to training gloves except for the area of padding.
 They are multi-layered to protect your knuckles, fingers, and thumb and are more cushioned to ensure you are not hurting your opponent.
-For sparring, you will want a good set of gloves that protect both you and your sparring partners.
+You will want a good set of gloves that protect both you and your sparring partners for sparring.

 The gloves you wear in competitions are much different from those you use for heavy bag training.
 If you specifically train on heavy bags, you will want to look for bag gloves that will fully protect your knuckles, wrists, and forearms.
 Bag gloves are similar to training gloves, except it's more padded.

 While lace will offer a tighter fit and give you better wrist support, they are not as practical as velcro.
 You will need a training buddy to lace you up for each training session, and for this reason, they are typically used only by professional boxers.
 Velcro boxing gloves are easier to put on by yourself and will give you almost as security as lace.
 Unless you are a pro, velcro is a better option.